becoinc/sdk_resources/beco_SDK_iOS_user_guide.md

 ## **DEPENDENCIES**

 #### Hardware
-The Beco SDK requires a Bluetooth 4.0 (BLE, Bluetooth Smart) compatible iOS device running at least iOS 9.0.
-We have tested extensively on the iPhone 5s, iPhone 6/6+/7/7+, iPad Mini and iPad Air 2 on both iOS 10.3, and 11.x.
+The Beco SDK requires a Bluetooth 4.0 (BLE, Bluetooth Smart) compatible iOS device running at least iOS 10.0.
+We have tested extensively on the iPhone SE, iPhone 6/6+/7/7+, iPad Mini and iPad Air 2 on both iOS 10.3, and 11.x.
 We expect other iOS devices and versions to work similarly, but they have not been tested by Beco.

 #### Software
 This release of the Beco SDK requires Xcode 9.
 We support Swift 4 and Objective-C projects.
 Headers are provided for Objective-C use, and Beco provides an example Objective-C based application using the Beco SDK.
 Internally we are using Xcode 9.2 and Swift 4.0.3.